CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

 ### What I learned/ Struggles:

 For this task I first referred to my teamates essays to complete this task.
-This task was not to hard.
+This task was not too hard.
 I have used modal before, but I have never used tabs before so it was a little hard at first but after getting the first tab to work it was straightforward.
 I used the advisorFilteredStudentTabs.tsx as an example of how to use tabs.

 &nbsp;
 &nbsp;